mozilla/experimenter-docs/docs/data-scientists-root.md

 ## Watch out for

-Here are other things that can go wrong with data collection:
+Here are other things to watch out for:
-- <some common things here>
+- Are there other experiments taking place at the same time as yours?
+How might that affect the interpretation of your results, or limit your sample sizes?
+- Are there multiple implementation phases to this new feature?
+Does Product want to compare results from one phase to another?
+- ...